-Mental Health Wellness for People with Intellectual & Developmental Disabilities
+Mental Health Wellness for People with Intellectual and Developmental Disabilities

-People with intellectual and developmental disabilities experience the same types of behavioral health disorders as people without disabilities.
-Common co-occurring psychiatric disorders include major depressive disorder, bipolar disorder, anxiety disorders, impulse control disorders, personality disorders, major neurocognitive disorders and stereotypic movement disorders, among others.
+People with IDD experience the same types of behavioral health disorders as other people.
+Common co-occurring disorders include major depressive disorder, bipolar disorder, anxiety disorders, impulse control disorders, personality disorders, major neurocognitive disorders and stereotypic movement disorders, among others.

-People with intellectual and developmental disabilities experience trauma, including abuse and neglect, at higher rates than the general population.
-In addition to the increased likelihood of experiencing trauma, people with intellectual and developmental disabilities are at increased risk of developing more severe post-traumatic stress symptoms than people without intellectual and developmental disabilities when exposed to the same traumatic event.
-(The Diagnostic Manual – Intellectual Disability: A Textbook of Diagnosis of Mental Disorders in Persons with Intellectual Disability, Second Addition DM-ID-2)
+People with IDD experience trauma, including abuse and neglect, at higher rates than the general population.
+They are also at increased risk of developing more severe post-traumatic stress symptoms when exposed to the same traumatic event, according to the DM-ID-2.

-The behavioral health needs of people with intellectual or developmental disabilities often go unrecognized.
-People with intellectual and developmental disabilities are often defined by their behavior.
-Recognizing that behavior is a form of communication and not a symptom of a person's disability is crucial to understanding what a person's needs are and supporting them to meet those needs.
+People with IDD are often defined by their behavior.
+Recognizing that their behavior is a form of communication and not a symptom of disability is crucial to understanding and meeting their needs.
 The co-existence of a psychiatric disorder can have serious effects on a person's daily functioning and can greatly reduce their quality of life.
-If a person's behavior is attributed to their disability, behavioral health conditions may go undiagnosed and individuals may not receive necessary treatment and support.
+If a person's behavior is attributed to their disability, their behavioral health conditions may go undiagnosed and they may not receive necessary treatment and support.

 Wellness and Recovery

-Recognition of the behavioral health needs of people with intellectual and developmental disabilities is fundamental in supporting mental wellness.
-Understanding trauma and using a trauma-informed care approach will support resiliency and recovery in people with intellectual and developmental disabilities who have experienced trauma.
+Recognizing the behavioral health needs of people with IDD is fundamental in supporting mental wellness.
+Understanding trauma and using a trauma-informed care approach will support resiliency and recovery.

 Resources